HybridNeRF: Efficient Neural Rendering via Adaptive Volumetric Surfaces: Method

 \subsection{Finetuning}

-\paragraph{Adaptive Surfaceness}
+\paragraph{Adaptive surfaceness}

-The first stage of our pipeline uses a global surfaceness value $\beta(\vct{x}) = \bar\beta$ for all $\vct x$, similar to existing approaches \cite{WangLLTKW2021,YarivGKL2021}.
-As $\bar\beta$ increases, the density $\sigma_\text{SDF}$ in free-space areas converges to zero (\cref{eq:sdf-density}), thus reducing the required number of samples per ray.
+The first stage of our pipeline uses a global surfaceness value $\beta(\vct{x}) = \bar\beta$ for all $\vct x$, as in existing approaches \cite{WangLLTKW2021,YarivGKL2021}.
+As $\bar\beta$ increases, the density $\sigma_\text{SDF}$ in free-space areas converges to zero (\cref{eq:sdf-density}), reducing the required number of samples per ray.
 However, uniformly increasing this scene-wide parameter degrades the rendering quality near fine-grained and transparent structures (see \cref{fig:different-beta}).

 We overcome this limitation by making $\beta(\vct{x})$ spatially adaptive via a $512^3$ voxel grid.
+One possible approach is to directly optimize $\beta(\vct{x})$ via gradient descent, but we find that this overly relaxes the constraint on SDF correctness such that $f(\vct x)$ predicts arbitrary density values as in the original NeRF.
+We instead rely on the Eikonal loss as a natural indicator of where the model cannot accurately reconstruct the scene via an SDF (and where we should therefore use a ``softer” formulation).
 We collect per-sample triplets $(\vct x, \eta, w)$ rendered during the finetuning process, accumulate them over multiple training iterations (5,000), and partition them across the voxels of the surfaceness grid.
 Let $\Lambda_{\vct v}$ be the subset associated with voxel $\vct v$ corresponding to $\beta_{\vct v}$.
 We increase $\beta_{\vct v}$ by a fixed increment (100) if:

 where $\bar\gamma \coloneqq 0.25$ is a predefined threshold. \cref{fig:localized-betas} illustrates our approach.

 \paragraph{Proposal network baking}

 Although the proposal network allows us to quickly learn the scene geometry during the first stage of training, it is too expensive to evaluate in real time.
 We follow MERF's protocol \cite{ReiseSVSMGBH2023} to bake the proposal network into a $1024^3$ binary occupancy grid.
 We render all training rays and mark a voxel as occupied if there exists at least one sampled point $\vct x_i$ such that $\max(w_i,\sigma_i)>0.005$.
 We finetune our model using the occupancy grid to prevent any loss in quality.